 Black-Eyed Susan

-Black-Eyed Susan is a short-lived perennial that will reseed itself and appear every year.
+Black-Eyed Susan is a short-lived perennial that will reseed and appear yearly.
 It is native to North America and common on the prairie.
 The flowers are on stalks that stick up over the green leaves.
 The bright yellow daisy-like flowers have a dark center.
 The stems and leaves are covered with bristly hairs.

 New York Fern